 The data from the RCT includes no provision for error checking or correction.
-The phase bit in the data stream is monitored in order to verify the integrity of the signal: it is expected that the phase bit should change twice for every TTC clock count, except on LHC BXo where the phase bit is held high for the entire clock count (called the BC (RCT Bunch Crossing Zero) marker).
+The phase bit in the data stream is monitored in order to verify the integrity of the signal: it is expected that the phase bit should change twice for every TTC clock count, except on LHC BXo where the phase bit is held high for the entire clock count; this is called the BCo (RCT Bunch Crossing Zero) marker.
 The BCo is extracted from the stream and the timing checked both against the previous BCo marker and against the TTC BXo marker, with both quantities being expected to remain constant and fixed; should either value change, then both an error-flag and a latched error-flag are set.
 These flags are polled regularly by software to monitor the status of the RCT.

 The data from both inputs is duplicated onto two data paths: the primary path forwards the data to a routing table where it is split into four 16-bit streams, the content of each stream depending on the context (or mode) of the card.
 The four outputs from the routing table are registered to guarantee timing on the transmitter side of the firmware.
 The mode of the source card (equivalently the routing table) is programmable by software.
 The secondary data path forwards the data to a 64-bit wide, 4096-element deep ring buffer.
 The data is written continuously in one direction until the receipt of a trigger signal that stops the write process and starts reading the data back in the opposite direction, reading it into the dedicated high data-volume USB FIFO.
 As the data is recorded continuously, data both preceding and following a trigger may be read out, a feature which is useful for debugging in the event of a system upset.
 In order to take advantage of this capability, however, the signal which triggers the readout requires a large degree of flexibility.
-The trigger signal is generated upon the receipt of one or more of the following; a TTC L1RESET, a TTC BXo, an RCT BCo, an input pattern matching a 64-bit software-programmable pattern or a software commandii iiThe use of a software trigger is only for the purposes of testing as the software, USB and control buses are asynchronous with respect to the TTC clock and the RCT.

-and is subjected to a software-programmable delay.
+The trigger signal is generated upon the receipt of one or more of the following; a TTC L1RESET, a TTC BXo, an RCT BCo, an input pattern matching a 64-bit software-programmable pattern or a software commandii and is subjected to a software-programmable delay.
 The reset sources, the number of captures allowed between resets and the length of each capture are also software-programmable parameters.